marcvanderkamp/enlighten/README.md

 Additional software requirements:
-- propka31 (see propka.ki.ku.dk ; Required for pKa estimation titratable residues, in presence of ligand)
+- propka31 (see www.propka.ki.ku.dk ; Required for pKa estimation titratable residues, in presence of ligand)

 Currently, the protocols are only available as bash-scripts (for Linux or Mac OS X).